MatejHor/AutoPlateMonitor/README.md

 # AutoPlateMonitor

-AutoPlateMonitor is a cutting-edge Python desktop application, powered by OpenCV for precise license plate detection and PyQt for a user-friendly interface.
-Safeguard your surroundings with advanced car plate monitoring, making sure you're always in the know about specific plates on the road.
+AutoPlateMonitor, a Python-based application, seamlessly combines the power of OpenCV for precise license plate detection, PyQt for an intuitive user interface, and EasyOCR for efficient text extraction from plate images.
+Stay in control and stay informed with our comprehensive car plate monitoring solution